splunk/public-o11y-docs/admin/notif-services/microsoftteams.rst

 You must be an owner or administrator of the Microsoft Team to complete this task.

-To get the webhook URL for the Microsoft Team channel:
+To get the webhook POST URL for the Microsoft Team channel:

 #.
 Log in to Microsoft Teams and navigate to the list of teams.

 #.
 Select the team that contains the channel you want to send alert notifications to.
 Expand the list of channels.

 #.
 Find and hover over the channel you want to send alert notifications to.
-Select :strong:`More options` (...) and then select :strong:`Connectors`.
+Select :strong:`More options` (...) and then select :strong:`Workflows`.

 #.
-Find the :strong:`Incoming Webhook` connector.
-Select :strong:`Add`.
-If the connector has already been added to the channel, select :strong:`Configure`.
+Find and select the :strong:`Post to a channel when a webhook request is received` template.

 #.
-Enter a descriptive name for the connector.
+Enter a descriptive name for the workflow.

 #.
+Select :guilabel:`Next`.

+#.
+Add a team and channel for your workflow.

-Select :strong:`Create`.
-Microsoft Teams generates a webhook URL.
+#.
+Select :strong:`Add workflow`.
+Microsoft Teams generates a URL to make a POST request to.

 #.
 Select the :strong:`Copy to Clipboard` icon to copy the webhook URL for use in :ref:`microsoftteams2`.